-My painting practice began back in 1996 in Singapore.
-A collection of architectural oil studies on paper sold at art fairs and my 1998 solo exhibition at the British High Commission.
-I created a series of prints for galleries, hotels and Changi Airport and commissions followed from the US Embassy, Reuters, the British High Commission and British Club to name a few.
+My painting practice began thirty years ago in Singapore with a series of architectural studies in oils.
+Prints of these disappearing buildings sold out at art fairs, in galleries and Changi Airport.
+In 1998 I was invited to hold my first solo exhibition at the British High Commissioner’s Official Residence.
+At the same time I created pencil portraits for clients and received architectural commissions from the US Embassy, Reuters, the British High Commission and British Club.

-In 2006 I returned to the UK and set-up a studio/gallery in Bath.
-My oil portrait ‘The butterfly house’ made the final of the Holburne Portrait Prize in the city in 2010 and went on to win The Artist Magazine Editor’s Choice Award at The Society of Women Artists’ 2013 Annual Exhibition.
+In 2006 I returned to the UK, setting-up a studio/gallery in Bath.
+My oil portrait ‘The butterfly house’ was in the final of the Holburne Portrait Prize 2010 and went on to win the national Artist Magazine Editor’s Choice Award §in 2013, selling at The Society of Women Artists’ 2013 Annual Exhibition.

 My watercolour portrait ‘Robbie’ was selected to hang in the Mall Galleries with the Royal Watercolour Society in 2011 and in Bankside Gallery with the Royal Institute of Painters in Watercolours in 2012.
-By carefully controlling the way light falls on my portrait sitters, I create dramatic but intimate portrait commissions for families and individuals.
+By carefully controlling the way light falls on my portrait sitters, I enjoy creating dramatic but intimate portrait commissions for families and individuals alongside my landscape practice.

 Links: